shotover/shotover-proxy/docs/user-guide/concepts.md

 ## Transform

-Transforms a where the bulk of shotover does its work.
+Transforms are where the bulk of shotover does its work.
 A transform is a struct that implements the `Transform` trait.
 The trait has one function where you implement the majority of your logic (transfrom), however it also includes a setup and naming method:

 ```rust